-British Literature II: Romanticism through Modernism/Post-Modernism 3 Units (C-ID:ENGL 165) UC, CSU Prerequisite: ENG-50 or ENG-80 or eligibility for ENG-1A
+ENG-7 British Literature II: Romanticism through Modernism/Post-Modernism (C-ID:ENGL 165)

+Prerequisite: ENG-50 or ENG-80 or eligibility for ENG-1A Advisory: ENG-1B or ENG-1BH

 Description: A survey of British literature from 1800 to the present, including a comprehensive exposure to the poetry, drama, and fiction of this era as well as a basic understanding of the cultural, intellectual, and artistic trends it embodies.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass Option.)